shizuo-kaji/CubicalRipser_3dim/README.md

     % ./cubicalripser --location birth --output result.csv input.npy

 ## Input file format
+The python version accepts NUMPY arrays as input.

-CubicalRipser accepts three types of input files: NUMPY, TEXT, DIPHA.
+The command-line version of CubicalRipser accepts three types of input files: NUMPY (.npy), Perseus TEXT (.txt), CSV (.csv), DIPHA (.complex).

 ### 2D Image file
 Given a JPEG image **input.jpg**, we can convert it into a 2D Numpy array **input.npy** by